shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/multi-buyer-deals-api-setup.md

 ### Buyer seats

-> [!NOTE]
-> The `buyer_seats` object is used in multi-buyer deals.
+The `buyer_seats` object is used in multi-buyer deals.
 Deals with seats can be set up using the `buyer_seats` object via the API.

+- When setting up a new deal via the API, use the `buyer_seats` object.
-When a new deal is set up via  with, the API will be populated with the `buyer_seats` object.
-When setting up a new deal via the API with, use the `buyer_seats` object.
-Please use the Invest buyer's member ID in the `code` field as well as `bidder_id=2`.
+- When a new deal is set up via the API, the API will be populated with the `buyer_seats` object.

+Use the Microsoft Invest buyer's member ID in the `code` and `bidder_id=2` field.
 New deals with external DSP's can also be set up with buyer seat IDs.
 You can check which external DSPs are using buyer seat IDs [here](https://monetize.xandr.com/docs/external-dsps-using-buyer-seat-ids) (login required).

 Some things to note: